The Definitive Guide to Herb Grinders [Updated for 2022]

 What is a Grinder Used for?

-Grinders are used for grinding.
+Grinders are used for grinding (no way!)

 Well, there is a bit more to it than that.
 Plants, like marijuana, that are used for their medicinal and pleasure-inducing properties are often not enjoyed in their natural state.
 The greatest effects from cannabis aren’t obtained from eating the raw plant material: some processing is required.
 By drying the pot, it lasts longer and is able to be smoked, and grinding allows for more surface area for a stronger, more even burn which releases more of the effects of the plant.

 Cannabis grinders, marijuana grinders, bud grinders: these terms all refer to grinders for marijuana that are specifically designed for this plant.
-Bud grinders may be further specialised to allow for the grinding of the bud.
+Bud grinders may be further specialized to allow for the grinding of the bud.
 The main point here is that grinders for marijuana are all designed to process the marijuana into a format that is suitable for use.
 There are different types of these grinders that product grinds that are suitable for different uses like edibles, smoking, or vaporizers.

 Let’s start by addressing the size of the grinder you want, and instead of getting overly technical we’ll just talk in terms of large and small.